eigentaylor/eigentaylor.github.io/_previews/2026-02-11-leader-dynamics.md

 Approval voting is a simple and practical change to plurality voting, where voters can choose to vote for as many candidates as they like.
 This simple change has profound implications for voter strategy, as the spoiler effect and fear of vote splitting are greatly reduced.
 However, there is still a strategic element to approval voting, as voters must decide which candidates to approve of.

-For a voter who prefers candidates A > B > C > D, there are four possible sincere ballots they could cast:
+For a voter who prefers candidates A > B > C, there are three possible sincere ballots they could cast:

 1. Approve A only
 2. Approve A and B
 3. Approve A, B, and C
-4. Approve A, B, C, and D

 A common criticism of approval voting is that even a sincere voter may have to be strategic and decide where to draw their line of approval.
 While an approval for A and B may be sincere, and does not narrow the margin between A and B, it could lead to a situation where the voter could have instead approved only A, and had A win instead of B. The claim is that this would lead to regret for the voter, and thus the voter may feel compelled to approve of only their most preferred candidate, reducing approval voting to plurality voting in practice.